-Please understand that HSNEGA cannot accept every animal brought to our shelter immediately.
-We respect the difficult decision of owners to relinquish their pets, but will not euthanize to control the number of animals at our facility.
-Therefore, we will accept the surrender of owned pets as space allows.
+Please understand that HSNEGA cannot accept every animal brought to our shelter.
+We respect the difficult decision of owners to relinquish their pets, but we will not euthanize to control the number of animals at our facility.
+Therefore, we can only accept the surrender of adoptable owned pets as our capacity and resources allow.

 - All canines 6+ months must undergo a heartworm test and may be declined due to a positive test

-- All felines 2+ months must undergo a feline combo test and may be declined due to a positive test
+- All felines must undergo a feline leukemia and/or FIV test and may be declined due to a positive test

-- All felines and canines must be free of any visible skin issues such as ringworm or mange
+- All animals must be free of any visible skin issues such as ringworm or mange

-- All felines and canines cannot exhibit any aggressive behaviors toward other animals or humans
+- All animals must be friendly and socialized and cannot exhibit any aggressive or extreme fearful behaviors toward other animals or humans

-Because HSNEGA does not euthanize based on space or durataion of stay, our intake guidelines ensure the animals in our care are as mentally and physically healthy as possible so that they can find a life-long home quickly.
-While we make no guarantee of being able to accept any animal, when you bring your pet, please have:
+Because HSNEGA does not euthanize based on space or duration of stay, our intake guidelines ensure the animals in our care are as mentally and physically healthy as possible so that they can find a life-long home quickly.

-HSNEGA also accepts small exotics/mammals such as ferrets, birds, rabbits, guinea pigs, hamsters. etc. For more information on intake of these types of animals, please contact the shelter at Kennel@HSNEGA.org or call 770-532-6617.
+HSNEGA also accepts small exotics/mammals such as ferrets, birds, rabbits, guinea pigs, and hamsters as our resources allow.
+For more information on surrendering a pet, please contact the shelter at Kennel@HSNEGA.org or call 770-532-6617.

 Why does HSNEGA ask for a donation when an animal is surrendered?

-When we admit a pet to our shelter, we are committed to providing for his or her care until adoption, regardless of the length of stay.
-The average cost for the veterinary treatment and routine daily care we provide your pet is $325.
+When we admit a pet to our shelter, we are committed to providing for his or her care until they are adopted, regardless of the length of stay.
+The average cost for the veterinary treatment and routine daily care we provide each pet is $325.
 HSNEGA is a private, nonprofit organizations with no government or corporate funding.
 As such, we rely on donations to keep our doors open to the animals that need us.
-A donation helps ease the shelter's costs for providing continued care while your pet is awaiting a new forever home.
-A donation is not required, but will greatly help us care for each pet.
+A donation helps ease the shelter's costs for providing continued care while each pet awaits a new forever home.
+A donation is not required but will greatly help us care for each pet.
 The suggested donation for surrendered pets is $50 per dog and $40 per cat.

 Information for Stray Animals